India, at its very mention, brings up one unified mental picture.

 There is no greater loss than losing the imprints of our identity.

-Another beautiful painting form of India is Paitkar painting.
+Another beautiful painting form of India is the Paitkar painting.

 Paitkar painting, as literal as it sounds, is done on cloth with natural colours obtained from leaves, stones, soil and lime.